mikegratton/slog/README.md

       if required.
 This is done recursively (i.e. in the manner of `mkdir -p`).
     * Bugs related to binary messages larger than one record size have been fixed.
-    * JournaldSink now respects the LineMax (maximum journal record size)
+    * JournaldSink now respects the LineMax (the maximum journal record size)
     * SyslogSink now attempts to reconnect a fixed number of times if the socket connection fails.
     * The LogSink interface has a new optional method: `finalize()`.
-This method is called by Slog when stopping a sink.
+This method is called by Slog when stopping a channel.
 The default implementation does nothing.
     * LogRecordPool has been refactored to use a more conventional memory allocation scheme.